 That being said, choosing to continue working a second job or finding a new job while receiving workers’ comp benefits is possible if that second job is less physically demanding.
 This means that an injured worker receiving workers’ compensation may be able to work a second job while being unable to work their primary job because the second is within the injured/disabled worker's current capabilities.

-As an example, a construction worker who got injured in an automobile accident and collects workers’ compensation benefits may choose an office job with their current employer that requires less demanding physical work without aggravating their injuries.
+As an example of how to make money while on workers' comp, a construction worker who got injured in an automobile accident and collects workers’ compensation benefits may choose an office job with their current employer that requires less demanding physical work without aggravating their injuries.

-Before deciding on whether you should continue to be part of the workforce after receiving workers’ compensation benefits, consult an independent insurance agent.
+Before deciding on whether you should continue to be part of the workforce after receiving workers’ compensation benefits, or how you make money while on workers comp, consult an independent insurance agent.
 These agents can highlight potential risk factors and provide you with state-based guidelines on remaining employed while injured.

 Can you receive workers' compensation benefits for two jobs?